tronder88/rockons-extra/README.md

 -Plex: Has a separate mapping for transcoding since it is a part of Plex.
 Is not default for image, "/transcode" is the default pasth    inside plex.

+-Duplicati - works, not tested too much, version is canary.
+When 2.0 is stable, I will change to stable channel.

--Duplicati and Owncloud is not ready, will give error.
+Owncloud is not ready, will give error.
 Debug pending